Raycom InfoTech Park

-Raycom Infotech Park(Chinese: 融科资讯中心) is a complex office building park in Haidian District, Beijing City, China.
+Raycom Infotech Park (融科资讯中心) is a complex office building park in Haidian District, Beijing City, China.
 It was constructed in the 1990s, and building A was opened in December 2001.
 Building C was opened in 2004.
 Building B was opened in 2015.
 Also, this park has 2 buildings used by Sohu and ICTCAS.

 This office building area includes many internationally famous companies, such as Intel, Google, DeepSeek, TSMC, Disney (Star), and so on.
-It is also known as “The Business card of Zhongguancun”(Chinese: 中关村的名片).
+It is also known as "The Business card of Zhongguancun" (中关村的名片).

 History

 In 1984, Liu Chuanzhi and his team members founded Legend Holdings and worked in a single-floor room in the same area of Raycom Infotech Park.
 At present, this room is protected and is not in service.
 It is a part of Raycom Infotech Park.

 In December 2001, building A was launched.
 This Building is the first office building in the Raycom Infotech park.

 In 2004, building C was launched.

 In December 2014, Building B was launched.
 It was awarded LEED awards by the U.S. Green Building Council in 2016.

 On August 1, 2016, Google China announced that they entered Building B of Raycom Infotech Park formally.

 In May 2024, DeepSeek announced that they entered Building C of Infotech Park formally.